Z+ security, VIP CRPF cover for Manmohan Singh, wife

 The Central Reserve Police Force (CRPF) will soon take over the charge after consultations with the SPG, Delhi Police and central intelligence agencies, they said.

-The Special Protection Group (SPG) protection given to Dr. Singh was recently withdrawn following a review by multiple security agencies.
+The Special Protection Group (SPG) protection given to Dr Singh was recently withdrawn following a review by multiple security agencies.

-The government's decision was conveyed to Dr. Singh who was Prime Minister from 2004 and 2014.
+The government's decision was conveyed to Dr Singh who was prime minister from 2004 and 2014.

 The decision to withdraw the SPG security, the country's highest grade of protection, was taken after a three-month review involving the Cabinet Secretariat and the Ministry of Home Affairs with inputs from various intelligence agencies, officials said.